-The Borough/Township/TownTownship survey of historic sites appears as a map within the ERI, which is duplicated herein at Exhibit HH, "Historic, Cultural, and Archaeological Resource Inventory."
+The Township survey of historic sites appears as a map within the ERI, which is duplicated herein at Exhibit HH, "Historic, Cultural, and Archaeological Resource Inventory."
 The specific list of affected properties and a brief discussion pertaining to each is provided below.
-The list comes directly from the Highlands Region Historic, Cultural, and Archaeological Resources Inventory (as of November 2007), which includes: 1) all properties listed on the State or National Register of Historic Places; 2) all properties which have been deemed eligible for listing on the State or National Register; and 3) all properties for which a formal State Historic Preservation Office (SHPO) opinion has been issued.
+The list comes directly from the Highlands Region Historic, Cultural, and Archaeological Resources Inventory (as of June 2011), which includes: 1) all properties listed on the State or National Register of Historic Places; 2) all properties which have been deemed eligible for listing on the State or National Register; and 3) all properties for which a formal State Historic Preservation Office (SHPO) opinion has been issued.

 This Plan recognizes that the historic, cultural and archaeological resources of the Highlands Preservation Area form an essential component of its character and aesthetic quality.
-They preserve a part of the history of the <a href="Borough/Township/TownS
+They preserve a part of the history of the Township Highlands Preservation Area and provide a link to its past.
+They remind us of significant people, places and events in our history and they provide vital information about what life was like in this community in earlier times.

-Accordingly, the below-listed goals and objectives shall apply to the future preservation of Historic and Cultural resources in the Highlands Preservation Area.
+Accordingly, the below-listed goals and objectives shall apply to the Historic, Cultural, and Archaeological resources in the Highlands Area.